Gump's: History

 Richard Gump, one of A.L.'s three children, eventually became president of Gump's after his father's death in 1947.
 He continued the family legacy, running the company's overall operations until his retirement in 1975.
+Richard Gump was also the Director of the Guckenheimer Sour Kraut Band in the 1950s and early 1960s.
 Gump's was sold to publisher Crowell Collier, which after further mergers became Macmillan Publishers.
 By June 1989, Gump's had again been sold, this time to an investment group including Japan's Tobu Department Store and the Charterhouse Group.

 In 1993, Gump's was in financial trouble when the catalog company later known as Hanover Direct bought it.
 They reduced the product lines, holding a liquidation sale on May 24, 1993, and revived the business, then in 2005 sold it to an investment group for $8.5 million.

 The company began catalog sales in the 1950s and as of May 2018, more than 75% of its sales were through the catalog or online.

 Gump's filed for Chapter 11 bankruptcy on August 3, 2018.
 On August 10, final liquidation sales began on the retailer's official website and at its remaining storefront in San Francisco; the store closed on December 23, 2018.
 In 2019, the Chachas family reopened Gump's in its former long-time location, 250 Post Street in Union Square.
 However, the Chachas closed Gump’s for an indeterminate period in 2020 due to the City of San Francisco's regulations during the COVID-19 pandemic.